kura-okubo/SeisMonitoring_Example/README.md

     docker compose up -d
     ```

+   **NOTE:** For Windows users, `git clone` may fail as some of the file name contains a colon.
+Type `cd SeisMonitoring_Example; git restore --source=HEAD :/` to restore the docker files.

    The JupyterLab server automatically starts in the container when you start it following the description written in `docker-compose.yml`.
 Type
    ```
    docker compose ps